 - Let these spices cool completely.

-- Transfer them into a grinder or spice grinder and add the dried ginger powder to this.
+- Transfer them to a grinder or spice grinder and add the dried ginger powder.

 - Grind the spices into a fine powder.